emcdona1/field_classification/README.md

 The purpose of this file is to take the raw downloaded files and convert them into squares of the same size using an image processing package called OpenCV for Python.
 To install the package, check out [this website](https://pypi.org/project/opencv-python/)

-The program takes in the folder with all the original images, the destination for the resultant images, and the "label" for all these images (for example: the plant family, article of clothing all these images are, etc).
-In addition to resizing all the images to a default size of 256 x 256 but it can be changed, it outputs a CSV into the destination folder that lists all the images with the corresponding label.
+The program takes in the folder with all the original images, the destination for the resultant images, and the desired image size (just as a number because it's resizing to a square).
+The default size is 256 x 256 pixels, but it can be changed.

 To use the file, follow this format in the command line terminal:

-`python image_resize.py -f orig_image_folder_path -d dest_folder_path -t label_name -s image_size`
+`python image_resize.py -f orig_image_folder_path -d dest_folder_path -s image_size`

 For example:
-`python image_resize.py -f orig_images -d smaller_images -t cats -s 256`
+`python image_resize.py -f orig_images -d smaller_images -s 256`

 ## build_model_k_fold_cv.py